orycho/Intro/README.md

 * Arithmetic (integer and real): <pre>+,*,-,/,%</pre>
 * boolean: <pre>and, or, xor, not</pre>
 * compares: <pre>==, !=</pre> (all types) and <pre>>, <, >=, <=</pre> (only string, integer, real)
-* sequence (list and string) splice returns a subsequence based on identifiers.
+* sequence (list and string) splice returns a subsequence based on the start and end index of the subsequence.
 Inside the square brackets, a special variable "last" holds the index of the last element in the input sequence : <pre>l[1:last]</pre> (new list without the first element)
 * Assignment "&lt;-" (read: "is assigned") returns the value that was written to the destination on the left.
 E.g.: <pre>y&lt;-2</pre>